trains in feather river canyon at keddie wye

 For those who have never had the experience of riding on a train, you can change that.
 Ride around the museum grounds in a vintage caboose.
 Trains run weekends from Memorial Day to Labor Day.

-For the true railfan take part in the World Famous “Run-A-Locomotive program, rent a vintage diesel locomotive and operate it on the museum grounds, with your own private instructor.
+For the true railfan, take part in the World Famous “Run-A-Locomotive program, rent a vintage diesel locomotive and operate it on the museum grounds with your private instructor.

 Seven Railroad Wonders – Plumas County – Feather River Canyon